Ken11514/AAE2004_t1_GP8/README.md

 ## c.
 Discussion

 <p align='center'>
-Talk about how the task related to aviation

-  As mentioned above,one of the main goal of finding the shortest route for the aircraft is saving the travel time.Aircraft has a uncompetitive speed advantage to the another kind of transportation method.This is the reason why do the aviation activity are so important to the transportation system of the world.Besides improving the convience and the efficency of the aviation activity,finding the shorest route has the meaning on fulfilling the special requirements of the passengers Expectally for the passengers or cargo which need to travel internationally as fast as possible,it include animals like horse,rhino and other kind of big animals.As you can see,this is one of the related point between this task and the aviation.
+  &nbsp;&nbsp;&nbsp;&nbsp;As mentioned above,one of the main goal of finding the shortest route for the aircraft is saving the travel time.Aircraft has a uncompetitive speed advantage to the another kind of transportation method.This is the reason why do the aviation activity are so important to the transportation system of the world.Besides improving the convience and the efficency of the aviation activity,finding the shorest route has the meaning on fulfilling the special requirements of the passengers Expectally for the passengers or cargo which need to travel internationally as fast as possible,it include animals like horse,rhino and other kind of big animals.As you can see,this is one of the related point between this task and the aviation.

-  For another,taking the shorest route means it take the shorest travel time.It means the aircraft will provide lesser pollutant to the environment.Because taking the aircraft is the most carbon emission activity in the world,the offical and private aviation organisations like ICAO and IATA always demand the airline to lower the amount of carbon emission.And this is the way to acheive that goal.As you can see,this is the another related point between the task and aviation.
+  &nbsp;&nbsp;&nbsp;&nbsp;For another,taking the shorest route means it take the shorest travel time.It means the aircraft will provide lesser pollutant to the environment.Because taking the aircraft is the most carbon emission activity in the world,the offical and private aviation organisations like ICAO and IATA always demand the airline to lower the amount of carbon emission.And this is the way to acheive that goal.As you can see,this is the another related point between the task and aviation.

-  In conclusion, task 1 is able to achieve both passengers’ needs and environment protection.
+  &nbsp;&nbsp;&nbsp;&nbsp;In conclusion, task 1 is able to achieve both passengers’ needs and environment protection.
 For passengers, they will have different kinds of requirements while choosing air flight for travelling such as price, duration and coziness etc. Besides, passengers will be more likely to choose airline with a higher reputation.
 Therefore, task 1 can help passengers of selecting the most suitable travelling route as well as meet their needs.
 Moreover, fuels which are use in aviation industry cause harm to our environment.
 Since carbon dioxide emitted in the aircrafts may enhance the greenhouse effect.
 However, different type of aircraft have their unique design while the consumption of fuel and time in the same route will be different too.
 As a result, the results of task 1 are needed to maintain a high quality level of environment.
 </p>